WanyanW/Screening-Data-Analysis/README.md

 # Screening-Data-Analysis
-# Include R scripts to analyze screening data
+This respository includes R scripts to analyze screening data